 Flea Market: A crash in which a skier’s gear, including skis, poles, hats, gloves, etc., end up scattered across the slope.

 Flex: Term used for ski boots to describe stiffness of the outer shell.
 This term can also be used to describe how much a ski bends when pressure is applied.
 Typically, the more experienced the skier, the stiffer the ski.

 Footbed: The removable sole inside a ski boot’s liner.
 Factory footbeds are generally designed to be replaced, as no two feet are identical.
 Custom footbeds can be made to fit the sole of the foot as closely as possible.

-Free-heel Skiing: A style belonging to the the Nordic Skiing family and a hybrid of downhill and cross-country skiing, also known as Telemark skiing.
-Skiing with detached heels allows travelling across flat ground but Telemark skis are also designed to be wide enough to handle high speeds and sharp turns.
+Free-heel Skiing: A style belonging to the Nordic Skiing family and a hybrid of downhill and cross-country skiing, also known as Telemark skiing.
+Skiing with detached heels allows travelling across flat ground with Telemark skis also designed to be wide enough to handle high speeds and sharp turns.
 Free-heel skiing is known for its distinctive forward-bent knee ‘Telemark turn’.